Web Site of Robert John Morton

 My hypothetical telemetry link, however perfect it may be, is restricted in its ability to convey information.
 It cannot convey information any faster than the speed of light.
 My Alien friend is moving relative to me at a considerable fraction of this speed.
 And it is things concerned with the speed of light that his experiments are designed to measure.
 For instance, if I time the passage of light through his Michaelson-Morley experiment to measure the speed of light, I am going to get some weird results, as evinced by the light-clock experiments in the previous article.

-If my Alien friend does his measuring and then transmits his results through the link to me in digital form then I will get a symbolic representation of his results, not my direct observations across space.
-Notwithstanding, for information to be transmitted digitally, he and I both must use the same pre-established coding convention.
-But this is not the same as me observing the results directly from his apparatus.
+If my Alien friend does his measuring and then transmits his results through the link to me in digital form then I will see the same results that he sees.
+But this is a symbolic representation of his results, not my direct observations of his experiments across space.
+Even so, for information to be transmitted digitally, he and I both must use the same pre-established coding convention.

 Consequently, the value of c that my Alien friend's experiment yields to me is unlikely to be the same as it yields to him.
 Thus, the universal natural constants appear to each of us to be the same within our respective frames of reference, but different in somebody else's frame of reference.